 Plantar Fasciitis may not be something you have heard much of, yet it’s a very common condition that impacts around 1-2 people per 10.
 So around 10-20% of us !

 This is a condition that causes the bottom of your heel to hurt, sometimes incredibly painfully.
 Today, we will be going over our methods on how to diagnose, treat, and understand the science behind this.

 Fun fact!
 The name ‘Plantar Fasciitis’ is derived from the word ‘plantar fascia’, which is a broad ligament that basically supports your feet and helps you walk.

-It should be noted that this pain can affect everyone in different ways, though it is common for the condition to get worse after being sedentary for a while.
-In addition, it can be sharp, dull, or even spread to other ligaments.
+This pain can impact everyone in different ways, though it is common for the condition to get worse in the morning and incredibly painful after rest.

 A very notable thing to emphasize is that people usually only feel the pain after exercise, and not during it; this is a rather difficult symptom to determine, and also makes it easier to ‘overwork or damage’ your feet unknowingly.